 Leased-in Equipment.
-Leased-in equipment expenses were \$5.4 million lower in the nine months ended September 30, 2016 compared with the nine months ended September 30, 2015 primarily due to a reduction in the number of leased-in fast support and supply vessels.
-As of September 30, 2016, we had eight vessels leased-in, including four anchor handling towing supply vessels, one fast support vessel, one supply vessel and two liftboats.
-As of September 30, 2015, we had 13 vessels leased-in, including four anchor handling towing supply vessels, two fast support vessels, four supply vessels, two liftboats and one wind farm utility vessel.
+Leased-in equipment expenses were \$4.9 million lower in 2016 compared with 2015 primarily due to a reduction in the number of leased-in fast support and supply vessels.
+As of December 31, 2016, we had eight vessels leased-in, including four anchor handling towing supply vessels, one fast support vessel, one supply vessel and two liftboats.
+As of December 31, 2015, we had 13 vessels leased-in, including four anchor handling towing supply vessels, two fast support vessels, four supply vessels, two liftboats and one wind farm utility vessel.